What about anxiety? It's important!

 And anxiety can be attached to a particular fear — sometimes called a ‘phobia’.
 A common phobia is a fear of certain situations such as open spaces or situations that feel confining (agoraphobia) or a fear of social interaction (social phobia).

 But anxiety can also happen for no particular reason.
 We can just feel anxious.
 In this way, anxiety becomes ‘chronic’.
 As one lady told me, “I can wake up feeling anxious.”
 Another says, "It comes and goes, sometimes there's a reason, sometimes not."

 And anxiety can come unexpectedly, in sudden overwhelming waves — what’s called a ‘panic attack’.
 Surprisingly, panic attacks often have no apparent cause.
 They can seem to just happen.

 Anxiety is more commonly a complaint of women — but psychologists sometimes wonder if a man’s violence or addiction is evidence of his underlying anxiety.

-Chronic anxiety often continues into later life, but an older woman may not notice because she’s so used to feeling anxious.
-As one lady told me, “I didn’t realize how anxious I was — until I learned how it feels to be relaxed!”.
+Chronic anxiety often continues into later life, but an older woman may not recognize her anxiety because she’s so used to the feeling.
+As one lady told me, “I didn’t realize how anxious I was — until I learned how to feel relaxed!”.